 Invoice funding is somewhat different than invoice factoring in that the small business retains ownership of the invoices it has issued to its customers, rather than selling them to a factoring company.
 The small business still receives a cash advance against the value of those invoices from an alternative funding company, for an amount less than the total value of the invoices themselves.
 Then the amount of the cash advance is repaid within an agreed-upon time frame.

-PO financing is a service often used by wholesalers who receive large purchase orders from clients, and it can allow those orders to be fulfilled when an alternative funding company provides the funds to pay the supplier.
+PO financing is a service often used by wholesalers who receive large purchase orders from clients, and it can allow those orders to be fulfilled when an PO financing company provides the funds to pay the supplier.
 Once the end customer pays the invoice for the purchase order goods, that money is used to repay the financed purchase order.
-The wholesaler creates goodwill with clients and the alternative funding company earns a fee for the PO financing.
+The wholesaler creates goodwill with clients, and the company earns a fee for the PO financing.

 Working Capital Funding